ethersphere/bee-docs/docs/working-with-bee/backups.md

 ### Statestore

-The statestore directory retains information related to your node, including SWAP balances, info on peers, blocklisting and much more.
+The `statestore` directory retains information related to your node, including SWAP balances, info on peers, blocklisting, and more.

 :::info
 Although your statestore retains your node's state.
 It is only possible to restore from this if your node has not been connected in the meantime, as the blockchain and state may have desyncronised if your node was turned on in the meantime.